sloede/embedding-julia-in-c-examples/README.md

 This should create an executable named `mpi-demo`.

 Next, you need to install all relevant Julia packages.
-The Julia package manager Pkg.jl has all information it needs in the [`Project.toml`](mpi-demo/Project.toml) and [`Manifest.toml`](mpi-demo/Manifest.toml) files.
+The Julia package manager Pkg.jl gets all information it needs from the [`Project.toml`](mpi-demo/Project.toml) and [`Manifest.toml`](mpi-demo/Manifest.toml) files.
 To install these packages, execute Julia with the following command:
 ```shell